aws-samples/serverless-patterns/dynamodb-opensearch-serverless-zeroetl-sam/README.md

     * Enter a stack name
     * Enter the desired AWS Region
     * Enter the ARN identified in the previous step in the AccessARN parameter
-    * Enter the DeploymentName parameter
+    * Enter the DeploymentName parameter (Up to 32 characters without spaces; "a-z", "0-9", or "-")
     * Allow SAM CLI to create IAM roles with the required permissions.

     Once you have run `sam deploy --guided` mode once and saved arguments to a configuration file (samconfig.toml), you can use `sam deploy` in future to use these defaults.